For IT development companies, and organisations developing computer and digital-devices

 experienced by end-users to use the functionality for a more specific purpose.

 The newer version may cause some of the older functionality to stop working.
+This, in a rough sense, can be understood as software regression.

 For example, you could encode a program to display “Hello World” on the monitor.